microbiome/data/Lee2023/README.md

 - zero variance rows and cols have been removed

+## Misc

-analysis.R contains scripts to replicate analyses in the original publication (Lee et al., 2023, see below).
+analysis.R contains additional, unfinished scripts to replicate analyses in the original publication (Lee et al., 2023, see below).
 This is to be finalized.

 ## Data